menu

 Occupations and Workforce

-When you are in Athens, you'll notice that it is more blue-collar than most other communities in America.
-53.74% of Athens’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Athens is generally considered to be a blue-collar town.
+53.74% of the Athens workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Athens is a village of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Athens who work in maintenance occupations (7.83%), healthcare (6.58%), and office and administrative support (6.41%).

 Telecommuters are a relatively large percentage of the workforce: 13.24% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.